stjude-rust-labs/sprocket/docs/overview.md

 ## Project Goals

-### High-Performance Orchestration Engine
+### High-Performance Workflow Execution Engine

-Most fundamentally, the Sprocket project was created due to the lack of workflow engines that were powerful enough to orchestrate tens of thousands or hundreds of thousands of concurrent jobs.
-Enabling the next generation of large-scale, open science will always remain the top-level objective for the project.
+Fundamentally, the Sprocket project was created to address the lack of bioinformatics workflow execution engines that can reliably handle tens of thousands to hundreds of thousands of concurrently executing workflows across a variety of execution environments.

-### Simple and Accessible

-Sprocket aims to provide a user experience that works from workflow development, through local testing, and into production with fairly low overhead between these environments.
-Our target audience is individuals who endeavor to develop and deploy bioinformatics workflows with excellence.
-Generally speaking, this means **bioinformaticians** and **bioinformatics software engineers** working at a moderate to large scale, but Sprocket should work reasonably well for many other users too.
-In particular, we aim to keep Sprocket as simple as we possibly can—only introducing complexity when needed to achieve the project's other stated goals.
+The execution engine for Sprocket is comprised of two major components:

+* The **orchestration engine**, which handles the scheduling and monitoring of units of execution within a workflow, and
+* **Execution runtimes**, which carry out the work associated with a unit of compute within a particular environment (e.g., local compute, a high-performance compute cluster, or the cloud).

+Briefly, the orchestration engine is generally responsible for staging anything needed to run a job within a particular environment (localizing data, hooking up inputs and outputs, deciding which execution runtime to dispatch jobs to) whereas execution runtimes receive these jobs and are responsible only for carrying them out in an independent manner.

+Collectively, we consider the combination of an orchestration engine with one or more configured execution runtimes to comprise an **execution engine**.
+We envision the orchestration engine being provided by Sprocket alongside two official execution runtimes: (a) a local runtime and a (b) Kubernetes runtime.
+Beyond that, we plan to make it easy for vendors to build and maintain their own runtimes that are available within Sprocket.

+Enabling the next generation of large-scale, open science by providing a robust and performant execution engine will always remain the top-level objective for the project.

 ### Modern Development Tools

-A suite of development tools are included alongside the execution engine and package manager.
+A suite of development tools are included alongside the execution engine.
 We believe that, when you _do_ need to dust off your code editor and write an analysis workflow, that activity should as enjoyable as it can be.
 Supporting tools, such as [linters](https://github.com/stjude-rust-labs/wdl/tree/main/wdl-lint),